 Organize is a neat tool that helps tidy all of the files and apps on your Mac.
 I was able to sort my desktop files into folders, rearrange apps in my Dock, and add new “Smart Folders” — the folders placed on the left of Mac’s Finder app, like Applications, AirDrop, or Downloads.
 Organize is my favorite feature inside Intego’s Washing Machine.
 I was able to tidy all of my random desktop screenshots and other files instantly by clicking the drop-down menu and selecting the appropriate folder.
 I could also drag and drop files into specific folders or the trash bin.

 I didn’t feel the need to rearrange my Dock, as it was already pretty well organized.
 But it may be useful if you have a huge number of unused apps.

 Overall, Washing Machine has a great set of features.
 I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
 I think Intego should also look at including system speedup tools, but most Mac users will be pretty happy with Washing Machine’s features.

 Personal Backup — Customizable Backups

-Personal Backup is designed to back up important files — much like Apple’s Time Machine — but in a more personalized way.
+Personal Backup is designed to back up important files — it’s like Apple’s Time Machine, but more personalized.
 The only thing I didn’t like about Personal Backup was the lack of initial instruction — I had to look up a few things in the Knowledge Base in order to understand how it worked, which was a bit annoying.
 However, once you know what to do, it’s a great feature.